commotionwireless/Instrumented-City/README.md

 2. A rooftop network of high-powered wireless routers can spread access and connectivity over a wide area.
 3. Low-bandwidth network services can be spread to other, further away networks using long-distance wireless protocols like LoRa.
 4. LoRa and similar protocols can also be used to connect to an array of network sensors throughout a community, providing valuable data to the community.

+> sensor icon by Adnen Kadri from the Noun Project

+> modem icon by bezier master from the Noun Project